ClaudiaBrauer/WALRUS/README.md

 **Documentation**

-WALRUS is published in two peer reviewed, open access, scientific journals:
+WALRUS and its first applications have been published in two peer reviewed, open access, scientific journals:
 - C.C.
 Brauer, A.J.
 Teuling, P.J.J.F.
 Torfs, R. Uijlenhoet (2014a):
 The Wageningen Lowland Runoff Simulator (WALRUS): a lumped rainfall-runoff model for catchments with shallow groundwater, Geoscientific Model Development, 7, 2313-2332,